octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 The Bitcoin blockchain does not contain a ledger showing the balance of each account at all times.
 Instead, when John attempts to complete a transaction, the process will go back in time on the blockchain and calculate the difference between his *inbound* transactions against all of his *outbound* transactions deduce how much money John can spend.

 ## Coinbase
 You now understand how the blockchain can calculate each person's balance and whether or not to authorize their transactions.
 However, where does all this money come from in the first place?
-If we were to completely trace the blockchain all the way back to its first block, there would be a point where money has to be created.
+If we were to completely trace the blockchain all the way back to its first block, there would be a point where the money had to be created.
 If the users' balances are only calculated from transactions between users, there would be no creation of new tokens.
-There would be 0 bitcoin.
+Therefore there would be 0 bitcoin.

 New bitcoins are generated by the blockchain itself when a new block is created (validated).
 New tokens are created and given to the miner of the block.
 In fig. 12, assume that Chris is mining the block.
 You can see that $100 is made from scratch and given to Chris to thank him for investing his computational power and electricity into mining a block.
 This is called the "_reward_" or "_coinbase_" ("*coinbase reward*" and "*coinbase transaction*" are also used).
 Chris can then spend this money in the next block as if he had received it from another user.
 This process allows new tokens to be put into circulation in the same way that a central bank can print new banknotes.
 The advantage of a blockchain over a central bank is that the process is entirely autonomous, decentralized, and unalterable.
 Inflation on Bitcoin is fully known in advance, and it is not possible to have over-inflation.
 Currently, 17 million Bitcoin have been minted, namely offered as a coinbase.
 The maximum is 21 million, at which point the source code of Bitcoin shows that no more coinbase will ever be offered.
 The source of income for miners will then only be the transaction fees, but there is still some time as this will happen around 2140 due to the ever-increasing difficulty of mining [[11]](/blockchain-basics/proof-of-work#references).
 Indeed, the Bitcoin protocol states that a new block must be mined on average every 10 minutes.
 As the total computational power put into bitcoin increased with more miners and more technological advancements, the average time to mine a block naturally lowers.
-Bitcoin compensates by increasing the mining difficulty.
-E.g., instead of finding a _nonce_ such that the hash of the block starts with three zeros, it may increase to 4 zeros, making the whole process much longer and more difficult for the hardware.
+Bitcoin compensates for this by increasing the mining difficulty.
+E.g., instead of finding a _nonce_ such that the hash of the block starts with three zeros, it may increase it to 4 zeros, making the whole process much longer and more difficult for the hardware.

 ![](../../static/img/blockchain-basics/coinbase.svg)
-<small className="figure">FIGURE 12: A block that gives a coinbase of $100 to Chris, which allows him to spend it in the next block</small>
+<small className="figure">FIGURE 12: Block A gives a coinbase of $100 to Chris, which allows him to spend it in the next block</small>

 <NotificationBar>
   <p>